How to Access Property Records in Michigan

 Property records can be found in many places.
 Deeds are filed with the local county register of deeds office.
 Michigan has 83 counties and an office for each one.
 The treasury and income tax office in each county handles property taxes.
 For example, you can visit the Lansing, Michigan office on W. Michigan Avenue.

 Property records are public records, and anyone has a right to access and review them.
-You can visit the local county register of deeds office in person and ask for copies.
+You can ask for copies in person at the local county register of deeds office.
 You may have to wait and pay a small fee per page.
+Be sure to bring the owner's name or full property address.
+You should visit the county office where the property is located.

 Michigan has 83 registers of deeds offices, making it challenging to find the one you want.
-The state has prepared a list in alphabetical order, so you can click on your county and see the office name, address, phone number, and link to its website.
+The state has prepared a list alphabetically, so you can click on your county and see the office name, address, phone number, and link to its website.
 From there, you can review the office's hours of operation and directions.

 You can choose your county using this list.